kniroj-neupane/kniroj-neupane/README.md

 # 👋 Hey there

 <div align="justify">
-    My name is Niroj and I'm a Full Student.
+    My name is Niroj and I'm a Student.
 Currently, I am learning everything that is related to Web Development.
 I'm also passionate about exploring new technologies which I can leverage to solve real-life problems.
 </div>

 <br/><a href="mailto:knirojneupane@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white" height=25></a>